 Unlike the natural sciences, macroeconomic ideas have implications that can dramatically redistribute wealth.
 That makes macroeconomics much more political than the natural sciences (with the exception of climate change) and the left–right political spectrum between progressives and conservatives has created divisions in macroeconomic theory.
 The media loves to present one dimensional yin-yang news stories with a simple two-sided narrative for every issue.
 That false dilemma narrative misrepresents the true nature of academic debates which often have tremendous consensus and multifaceted dimensions.
-This is true of macroeconomics which has a tremendous amount of consensus around a Keynesian-monetarist core, but there are multifaceted disagreements all around the periphery of that core.
+This is true of policy-oriented macroeconomics which has evolved a tremendous consensus around a Keynesian-monetarist core, but there are multifaceted disagreements all around the periphery of that core.
 Simon Wren-Lewis said that, “macroeconomics is often taught as if [political and] ideological influence was non-existent, or at least not important to the development of the discipline.
 I think doing good social science involves recognising ideological influence, rather than pretending it does not exist.”
 This article is an attempt to explain some of the surprising political divisions that influence debates over macroeconomics.

 Overall economists are overwhelmingly Keynesian.
 Conservative economist Greg Mankiw’s pointed out in 2009 that 90% of economists agree that Keynesian fiscal policy works.
-Every poll of economists for decades has also shown tremendous consensus.
-For example, the University of Chicago polled elite economists in 2014 and found that 98% agreed that Obama’s fiscal stimulus worked to reduce unemployment: All of the introductory textbooks teach Keynesian economics that yields this kind of conclusion.
-There are a few economists who reject the Keynesian model today are usually either completely focused on a discipline like finance that has nothing to do with macroeconomics and never teach macro nor research it (like John Cochrane), or they are Real Business Cycle (RBC) theorists (like Robert Lucas) who do have an active research program at prestigious freshwater schools.
-Although the RBC theorists have been successful in publishing in top journals, this school is insular and has rarely engaged with policy makers or with the vast majority of economists who reject RBC.
-RBC theoriests can’t even teach introductory macroeconomics because none of them have figured out how to explain their theories in English without extremely complex mathematical models and dubious assumptions.
-(Note, I tried to see what the University of Chicago teaches undergraduates, but there are no details on their website so please let me know in comments if you find out what this bastion of RBC teaches.
-I suspect they teach Keynesian economics to their undergraduates because that is THE standard in undergraduate education.
+Every poll of economists for decades has also shown tremendous consensus about this.
+For example, the University of Chicago polled elite economists in 2014 and found that 98% agreed that Obama’s fiscal stimulus worked to reduce unemployment: All of the introductory textbooks teach the same Keynesian economics that yields this conclusion.
+The small minority of economists who reject the Keynesian model today are usually either completely focused on a discipline like finance that has nothing to do with macroeconomics and never teach it (like John Cochrane), or they are Real Business Cycle (RBC) theorists (like Robert Lucas).
+The RBC school does have an active research program at prestigious freshwater schools and has been very successful in publishing in top journals, but this school is insular and has rarely engaged with policy makers or with the vast majority of economists who reject RBC.
+RBC theorists can’t even teach introductory macroeconomics because none of them have figured out how to explain their theories in English without extremely complex mathematical models and dubious assumptions.
+As far as I know, almost all of the freshwater schools that are dominated by RBC theory in their graduate programs still teach Keynesian economics to their undergraduates because that is THE standard in undergraduate education.

 Conservative Academic Macroeconomics